oxlip-lang/oal/README.md

 The ambition of the author is to consider OpenAPI as the assembly language of REST API design.

 The language is strongly typed with global type inference.
-Due to the experimental nature of this project, error handling is rudimentary.
 The CLI generates OpenAPI 3.0.3 definitions in YAML format from the resources defined in the source program.